 This is an area that my coworkers and I wished we’d spent more time on.
 Although we were able to capture the attention of most first-year students through their orientation programming, we struggled to engage returning students.

-Therefore, I’d suggest brainstorming a way to get the word out to upperclass students.
+Therefore, I’d suggest brainstorming a way to get the word out to returning students.
 This could involve creating a social media campaign, offering to give quick talks to club leaders, or sending out an email blast that includes helpful information about the benefits of the platform.

 11. Make it robust